microsoft/EPPC23-ALM/lab-03/README.md

 7. And then on the popup dialog, click **Ok** to confirm that this action will pull and push commits from and to "origin/main"

     Now our codespace is synced with our forked repository.

-That is correct, because the formula that was used for navigation didn't work correctly.
-This is a good example of how you can catch errors before you deploy a solution to others.

 ## Task 06: Create a pull request (PR)